SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+    - **Changelog:**

+        - 04/08/2023 - minor - Added a condition to only match on internal IP as source

 ??? abstract "Python HTTP Server"

     Detects command used to start a Simple HTTP server in Python.
 Threat actors could use it for data extraction, hosting a webshell or else.